 How to say “Merry Christmas” in Romanian

 Craciun Fericit!
-A tongue twister for most non-natives, but don’t worry about getting it perfect.
-Romanians will appreciate you trying and still understand.
+A tongue twister for most foreigners, but don’t worry about getting it perfectly.
+Romanians will appreciate you trying and still understand what you’re saying.

 How to say “Happy new Year” in Romanian